SSC-ICT-Innovatie/nl-kat-coordination/docs/source/about-openkat/what-is-openkat.rst

 Where is the software located?
 ==============================

 OpenKAT consists of separate modules that each perform a specific task.
 All modules are located in the `NL-KAT-Coordination <https://github.com/minvws/nl-kat-coordination>`_ repository.
-The :doc:`../developer-documentation/basic-principles/modules` section of the documentation goes into detail on each of these modules.

 What are the plans for the future?